wilsonmar/wilsonmar.github.io/_posts/2016-07-05-sonarqube.md

 PROTIP: Introduce rules gradually and gently.

-Those who use Sonar purely as a surveillance tool to judge workers usually experience push-back.
+WARNING: Those who use Sonar purely as a surveillance tool to judge workers usually experience consequences.

 CAUTION: Sonar stores code (in some compressed form) that it processes, which may be of security concern.
 Licenses are limited to the lines of code Sonar stores.

-Upgrade to v7 involves a change to PostgreSQL or MariaDB from MySQL.

 ## Static Analysis vs Lint #